 5. Waikōwhai Walkway, February 2018

 A quite incredible and surprisingly little known track given that it is in central Auckland.
 It follows the coastline of the Manukau Harbour from Onehunga to Lynfield Cove, a decent 20km return walk from either end.
-At low time there are a few shortcuts, but expect to get ridiculously muddy shoes in the process.
+At low tide there are a few shortcuts, but expect to get ridiculously muddy boots in the process.

 6. Okura Bush Walkway, November 2013 and April 2015

 Frustratingly closed since May 2018 due to Kauri dieback, this was one of the best walks in Auckland.
 Over 16km return it had native bush, an attractive beach, significant birdlife, a cliff top track, and a historic homestead.
 Hopefully they’ll be able to upgrade the track relatively soon and reopen the track.

 7. Motutapu Island, December 2014